After a day acclimating ourselves to New Delhi, the next morning we headed for Agra:

 You’ve made it here, so why not dance a little?

-Not to be outdone, however, about 40km and 1 hour west is another Mughal wonder and one of the best preserved example of Mughal architecture: Fatephur Sikri.
+Not to be outdone, however, about 40km and 1 hour west is another Mughal wonder and one of the best preserved example of Mughal architecture: Fatehpur Sikri.
 Founded in the late 1500s, it was built to honor the Sufi saint Salim Chishti, and it served as the capital of the Mughal Empire from 1571 to 1585.

 Today it remains a ghost town and a surreal off-the-beaten-path place to visit.

-If the Taj Mahal is known to bloom at sunrise, then Fatephur Sikri unravels at sunset; standing before this fort is as ethereal as its better known cousin, but this time you won’t have any tourists around you.
+If the Taj Mahal is known to bloom at sunrise, then Fatehpur Sikri unravels at sunset; standing before this fort is as ethereal as its better known cousin, but this time you won’t have any tourists around you.

 Save for the occasional tout selling random goods, you’ll feel like you truly stepped back in the time of the Mughals.